zarf-dev/proposals/0026-enhanced-state-management/README.md

 ##### Unit tests

 - `DeployedPackage.Events` are appended (never overwritten) for every deploy/remove outcome, including `Cancelled`; `DeployedComponent.LastEvent` is overwritten on every deploy/remove attempt against that component.
+- `LatestEvent()` returns the newest event, while `LastSuccessfulDeploy()` skips newer failed, cancelled, and remove events and returns `false` when no successful deploy remains in retained history.
 - `DeployedPackage.Events` retention caps at the configured number of entries, evicting the oldest entry first.
 - `DeployConfig.Digest()` is deterministic: repeated calls with the same config, and calls with map literals built in a different key order, all produce the same digest; the digest changes when `SetVariables`, `Values`, `NamespaceOverride`, or `ValuesOverridesMap` change, and does not change when only imperative `DeployOptions` fields change.
 - `DeployConfig.Digest()` returns an error rather than panicking when given a value `encoding/json` can't marshal.